liorosenman/flights_project/readme.md

     5. In get methods - Showing name and not id.
     6. Decorators
     7. Exclude inactive flights in the stored procedures.
+    8. get_user_by_username --- Show everything except for the password

 # Facade Base:
     1. get_all_flights()